cloudfoundry/diego-windows-release/docs/INSTALL.md

 1. ContainerizerPassword: Pasword for containerizer user e.g. password123!
 1. CellName: The name for your cell
 1. VPCID: the id of the vpc in which the cell and the subnet will be created
 1. NAT Instance: the instance ID of the NAT box.
-Search for `NAT` in the Cloudformation dropdown, it will typically be the first result.
+Search for `NAT` in the CloudFormation dropdown, it will typically be the first result.
 1. SubnetCIDR: the IP range of the Windows cell subnet, e.g. `10.0.100.0/24`.
 It should not collide with an existing subnet within the VPC.
 1. Keypair: A keypair that you have the private key to.
 This will be necessary to retrieve the Administrator password to the Windows VMs that are created.

-The Cloud Formation template will configure the Windows cell for the appropriate availability zone based on the provided security group, install the MSI and register itself with Diego.
-The Cloud Formation template will only succeed if all services are up and running after installation.
+The CloudFormation template will configure the Windows cell for the appropriate availability zone based on the provided security group, install the MSI and register itself with Diego.
+The CloudFormation template will only succeed if all services are up and running after installation.
 To debug a failed install, set "Rollback on failure" to "No" under advanced options.